LazC2G/Developer-Test/README.md

 ## Enhancements

 Within the scope of what I have compeleted were these additional things I considered:

 Add support for multiple browser tabs (session id)

 Fix discount code preservation once applied

-Manage decrement of remaining stock numbers in the database Accounts for users
+Manage decrement of remaining stock numbers in the database

+Accounts for users

-Putting orders against users in database, providing an order history for each user improve the css (what i've done is minimally acceptable, and i could play for days with it) Log audit trail of actions in app to provide transaction history
+Putting orders against users in database, providing an order history for each user

+improve the css (what i've done is minimally acceptable, and i could play for days with it)

+Log audit trail of actions in app to provide transaction history

 ## Things I have intentionally left out

 User accounts and login

 Mobile phone targeting

 Website caching

 All browser support (chrome only)

 Cookie management

 Security certificates

 Favicon

+## Discount Code
+enter the following for 15% off

+288-15